Nally00/comp2245-project2/README.md

    Email:       admin@project2.com
    Password:    password123

-   - Use the following credentials to log in as a non-admin user:
+   - You can use the following credentials to log in as a non-admin user:

    Email:       jane@gmail.com
+   Password:    Password1

+   Email:       regina@gmail.com
    Password:    Password1